 Soon after, personalization magnifies the effectiveness of CRM (Customer Relation Management), which focuses on user experience and customer retention.
 This only becomes possible as big data is collected at ever higher rates, allowing companies to truly understand their customer’s needs.

-With use of A/B testing, the future of personalization is now highly managed from beginning to end.
+With the use of A/B testing, the future of personalization is now highly managed from beginning to end.
 No longer is trial and error at the forefront of designers of websites or marketing campaigns.
 Behavior on site is monitored to a level thought unimaginable just a few years ago and personalization is becoming truly individualized.
 User experience is now at the heart of personalization, and with the likelihood of more powerful algorithms and customer understanding to come, personalization seems to be very much in its infancy.

 - 1990 – The birth of the Internet